stdio-cz/mhmp_mapk_output-gateway/README.md

 Application is now running locally on port 3004 or on port specified in the environment variable.

+### Importing example data

+Example data are stored in `db/example/`.

+For importing example data run `mongorestore -d $MONGO_DB_NAME ./db/example/mongo_data/dataplatform` and `psql -h $POSTGRES_HOST -U $POSTGRES_USER -d $POSTGRES_DB -f db/example/sql_dump.sql`.

 ## Tests

 To run all test defined in /test directory simply run this command:
 ```
 npm test
 ```
 from the application's root directory.
 All tests should pass with the correct data.
-Test data are in the `test/data` directory.
-You can import them using the `mongorestore -d $MONGO_DB_NAME ./test/data/dataplatform` command.
+Test data are in the `db/example` directory.
+You can import them using the `mongorestore -d $MONGO_DB_NAME ./db/example/mongo_data/dataplatform` command.
 More: https://docs.mongodb.com/manual/reference/program/mongorestore/

 You can also test the API against the Apiary documentation using `dredd` (https://dredd.org).
 To run the tests, make sure the app will be run on port 3004 (setting ENV variable or leaving the default) and run
 ```